 Installing LiVES Video Editor on Linux

 LiVES is normally available in the repository of all major Linux distributions.
-However, you may not find the latest version on your software center yet.
-So, if you want to install it that way – you’ll have to wait.
+However, you may not always find the latest version in your software center.

 1. Launch the terminal and enter the following command: